home-assistant/home-assistant.io/source/_components/switch.ihc.markdown

 - **switches** (*Optional*): List of switches to setup manually

 The resource id should be a boolean resource.
-(On/Off) For more information about ihc resource ids see [Manual Setup](../ihc#manualy-setup)
+(On/Off) For more information about IHC resource ids see [Manual Setup](../ihc/#manualy-setup)